luloxi/PunkSociety/AVALANCHE-L1.md

 5. After it boots up the blockchain, for some reason port `9650` doesn't set itself automatically to public, so you gotta click `Ports` to the right of `Terminal`, find port 9650, right click it, Port visibility, Public

 > NOTE: After 30 minutes (or if you close the tab/browser) your codespaces goes to sleep.
-To restart your blockchain after your codespace was sleep, run `avalanche network start`.
-Remember to set **Port 9650** to public again.
+To prevent this from happening, run this command: `while true; do echo "Ah ah ah ah, staying alive!"; sleep 900; done &` to ping the codespace every 15 minutes.

+> NOTE: Remember [GitHub will provide users in the free plan](https://docs.github.com/es/billing/managing-billing-for-your-products/managing-billing-for-github-codespaces/about-billing-for-github-codespaces) (boo!)
+120 core hours or 60 hours of run time on a 2 core codespace, plus 15 GB of storage each month.
+So remember to shut it down when you're not using it.

 > NOTE for Ava Labs: Maybe a **function to set Port 9650 to public** could be a temporary improvement to open it until it's opened automatically by default.